urbanairship/go-iapclient/README.md

 See the `./examples` directory for how to use this.

-In summary, iapclient.NewIAP returns an http.RoundTripper that can be set as your http.Client's transport:
+In summary, `iapclient.NewIAP` returns an `http.RoundTripper` that can be set as your `http.Client`'s transport:
 ```
 iap, err := iapclient.NewIAP("client-id")
 if err != nil {